-Based on the information provided in the tables above, Table II-9 summarizes the results of the Service Equity Analysis.
+Based on the information provided in the tables above, Table II-10 summarizes the results of the Service Equity Analysis.

-All six results fall within IndyGo's adopted Title VI range.
-As such, there is no finding of a disparate impact or disproportionate burden for any of the metrics and, therefore, no finding of a disparate impact or disproportionate burden for the Route 901 Service Equity Analysis.
+As explained above, while five of the six results technically fall outside IndyGo's adopted Title VI range, all five are to the benefit of High Minority or High Poverty populations.
+As such, there is no finding of a disparate impact or disproportionate burden for any of the metrics and, therefore, no finding of a disparate impact or disproportionate burden for the system-wide Service Equity Analysis.